 Use the following Object Storage resources to store and manage data.
 Authorization and resource limits are discussed later in this topic.

-- Any type of data, regardless of content type, is stored as an object.
-The object is composed of the object itself and metadata about the object.
+Any type of data, regardless of content type, is stored as an object.
+An object is composed of the object itself and metadata about the object.
 Each object is stored in a bucket.